Lie group: History

-According to the most authoritative source on the early history of Lie groups (Hawkins, p.
-1), Sophus Lie himself considered the winter of 1873–1874 as the birth date of his theory of continuous groups.
-Hawkins, however, suggests that it was "Lie's prodigious research activity during the four-year period from the fall of 1869 to the fall of 1873" that led to the theory's creation (ibid).
+Sophus Lie considered the winter of 1873–1874 as the birth date of his theory of continuous groups.
+Thomas Hawkins, however, suggests that it was "Lie's prodigious research activity during the four-year period from the fall of 1869 to the fall of 1873" that led to the theory's creation.
 Some of Lie's early ideas were developed in close collaboration with Felix Klein.
-Lie met with Klein every day from October 1869 through 1872: in Berlin from the end of October 1869 to the end of February 1870, and in Paris, Göttingen and Erlangen in the subsequent two years (ibid, p.
-2).
+Lie met with Klein every day from October 1869 through 1872: in Berlin from the end of October 1869 to the end of February 1870, and in Paris, Göttingen and Erlangen in the subsequent two years.
 Lie stated that all of the principal results were obtained by 1884.
-But during the 1870s all his papers (except the very first note) were published in Norwegian journals, which impeded recognition of the work throughout the rest of Europe (ibid, p.
-76).
+But during the 1870s all his papers (except the very first note) were published in Norwegian journals, which impeded recognition of the work throughout the rest of Europe.
 In 1884 a young German mathematician, Friedrich Engel, came to work with Lie on a systematic treatise to expose his theory of continuous groups.
 From this effort resulted the three-volume Theorie der Transformationsgruppen, published in 1888, 1890, and 1893.
 The term groupes de Lie first appeared in French in 1893 in the thesis of Lie's student Arthur Tresse.